|Fees||Look up fees|

-This subject is designed for students who commenced the Latin stream with no prior knowledge of the language and have completed Latin 1, Latin 2, Latin 3, Latin 4 and Latin 5.
-Students examine the genre of lyric poetry through study of the Odes of Horace.
-The subject will address the key elements of lyric style, the nature of the first person lyric persona, the key themes of the lyric text, and the involvement of the text with contemporary political and social ideology.
+This subject is designed for students who commenced the Latin stream with no prior knowledge of the language and have completed Latin 1, Latin 2, Latin 3, and Latin 4, and (preferably) Latin 5.
+Students examine Latin poetry through a specific genre, such as lyric poetry or satire.
+The subject will address the key elements of Latin poetic style, the nature of the first person poetic persona, and the involvement of the text with contemporary political and social ideology.
 In addition, work is undertaken on grammar and syntax to revise, consolidate and extend students’ knowledge of the language.
-Students who successfully complete this subject should be able to read Roman lyric, identify its stylistic features, and analyse its central themes and relationship to conventional Roman culture.
+Students who successfully complete this subject should be able to read Latin poetry, identify its stylistic features, and analyse its central themes and relationship to conventional Roman culture.

 Students who successfully complete this subject should:

 - Be familiar with the style of Roman lyric